savergiggio/Aquarium-RGBW-SmartLamp/README.md

 </p>

 # Aquarium-RGBW-SmartLamp
-An OpenSource project about a RGBW Lamp for Aquariums, with all the main, and more features that an aquarium lamp needs!
+An OpenSource project about a RGBW Lamp for Aquariums, with all the main, and more features that an aquarium lamp needs! **So let's go in deep in the project**

+# BUT FIRST....
+A very big thank you to my company  **JLCPCB** one of my partners that contrubuted to realise the PCBs of the Controller Boards and Led Boards.
+**JLCPCB** is a global PCB manufacturer.
+It has a cost of $2 for 1-8 layer PCB prototyping; PCB Assembly from $0 ,3D Printing starts at $0.3.
+You can register from this link to GET an instant quote : https://jlcpcb.com/quote

 ## The Two Main Components: